URLAutoRedirector/URLAutoRedirector/README.md

 ## Introduction

-URL Auto Redirector is a chrome extension that enables you to skip certain pages, mostly useless referral/ad pages, after you click on affiliate links.
+URL Auto Redirector is a Chrome Extension that uses for redirecting URLs automatically with Regular Expression presets.
+It enables you to skip referral/AD pages and adapt mobile pages gracefully, which is time-saving, helps to be more productive and improves web browsing experiences.
-By doing so, it gets you directly to your destination page.

 ## Usage